Climate-based tomato planting guide for Hood River, Oregon

 Main risk: This crop generally fits, but slower tomato varieties can run into trouble if planting is delayed or early growth stays cool and slow.

-How Frost Affects Tomatoes in Hood River
+How Frost Affects Planting Dates for Tomatoes in Hood River

 Hood River usually has about 143 frost-free days, with a typical last spring frost around May 13 and a typical first fall frost around October 3.